niplav/site/considerations_on_cryonics.md

 -->

 <!--
-Higher monetary for life-years make the case stronger -->
+Higher monetary value for life-years make the case stronger -->

 <!--